Welcome to today's edition of the Rush 24-7 podcast.

 You can't understand it either way you go.

-No one reads the fine print, no one reads the legislation.
+No one reads the legislation.

-No one understands the fine print, no one understands the legislation.
+No one understands the legislation.

 The real clamor in America is from the American people, the members of Congress, start reading the stuff before you vote on it.